-- 23. Iran continues to provisionally apply the Additional Protocol to its Safeguards Agreement in accordance with Article 17(b) of the Additional Protocol, pending its entry into force.
+- 24. Iran continues to provisionally apply the Additional Protocol to its Safeguards Agreement in accordance with Article 17(b) of the Additional Protocol, pending its entry into force.
 The Agency has continued to evaluate Iran's declarations under the Additional Protocol, and has conducted complementary accesses under the Additional Protocol to all the sites and locations in Iran which it needed to visit.
-Timely and proactive cooperation by Iran in providing such access would facilitate implementation of the Additional Protocol and enhance confidence. - 24.
-As previously reported, in January 2018, the Agency requested Iran to provide further clarifications and amplifications under the Additional Protocol regarding its plans relevant to the development of the nuclear fuel cycle, including research and development activities, for naval nuclear propulsion.27 The Agency also advised that if Iran had taken a decision to construct new facilities to be used for naval nuclear propulsion, it was required, under modified Code 3.1 of the Subsidiary Arrangements (General Part) to its Safeguards Agreement, to provide to the Agency preliminary design information for such facilities.
-In a letter dated 28 April 2018, Iran informed the Agency that, in relation to modified Code 3.1, inter alia, "[t]he subsequent stages of providing information will be delivered to the Agency in due time", and further that "[f]or the first five years, no facility will be involved" and the "[n]uclear fuelled engines/reactors will be used for civilian purpose".
-In the same letter, in relation to its Additional Protocol, Iran also stated that additional information would be provided to the Agency "in the next updating of the [Additional Protocol] declarations of 2017". - 25.
-The Agency's verification and monitoring of Iran's other JCPOA nuclear-related commitments continues, including those set out in Sections D, E, S and T of Annex I of the JCPOA. - 26.
-During this reporting period, the Agency attended one meeting of the Procurement Working Group of the Joint Commission (JCPOA, Annex IV Joint Commission, para.
+Timely and proactive cooperation by Iran in providing such access facilitates implementation of the Additional Protocol and enhances confidence. - 25.
+As previously reported, in January 2018, the Agency requested Iran to provide further clarifications and amplifications under the Additional Protocol regarding its plans relevant to the development of the nuclear fuel cycle, including R&D activities, for naval nuclear propulsion.27 In a letter dated 28 April 2018, Iran informed the Agency that "[f]or the first five years, no facility will be involved" and the "[n]uclear fuelled engines/reactors will be used for civilian purpose", and that additional information would be provided to the Agency "in the next updating of the Additional Protocol declarations for 2017".
+In May 2018, Iran provided this information to the Agency in the updated Additional Protocol declarations for 2017. - 26.
+The Agency's verification and monitoring of Iran's other JCPOA nuclear-related commitments continues, including those set out in Sections D, E, S and T of Annex I of the JCPOA. - 27.
+During this reporting period, the Agency has not attended meetings of the Procurement Working Group of the Joint Commission (JCPOA, Annex IV Joint Commission, para.
 6.4.6).